Xu-Personal/RestaurantServices/README.md

 the micro services.

 __For the purpose of the exercise, I simply create a package for each micro service and the shared code within this project.__

+I choose MongoDB as the database, as this is the one I used most recently (hence quicker to think), but I also believe MongoDB is probably a very good solution, if not the best.
+That is because the schema for a number of things can be quite dynamic, and there is not much a need to perform joins.